What Is My Elevation

 Burundi's elevation map is similar to that of neighboring Rwanda and Tanzania, which also have a mix of highlands and lowlands.

-See here a list of 10 cities in Burundi and their elevation above sea level.
+Below is a list of major cities in Burundi with their corresponding elevation above sea level.